melowntech/workshop/tutorials/mars-peaks-and-valleys.rst

 """""""""""""""""
 For a global model of any celestial body, you need a global mosaic.
 We choose the 232m/px `Mars Viking MDIM21 Color Mosaic <https://astrogeology.usgs.gov/search/map/Mars/Viking/MDIM21/Mars_Viking_MDIM21_ClrMosaic_global_232m>`_ available from USGS Astrogeology Science Center.

-.. todo:: Download from our servers is broken.
-You may use the original file.

 The `original file <https://planetarymaps.usgs.gov/mosaic/Mars_Viking_MDIM21_ClrMosaic_global_232m.tif>`_ is almost 12GiBs and takes quite a while to download.
 You might prefer to obtain a deflated 5GiB version from our servers::

     $ cd ~/mapproxy/datasets/mars-case-study